SkipLabs/skip/bin/README.md

    skdb-dev@a.b.c, skdb-react@1.2.3`, but don't push yet.

 4. Run `release_npm_skdb.sh` to release the base `skdb` package.
-Note that this script requires `skargo` and `sknpm`, so may need to run inside of a docker environment.
+Note that this script requires `skargo`, so may need to run inside of a docker environment.
 If so, make sure to run `npm login` first so that the CLI can authenticate.